 You may need a magnifying glass to see them.
 Red spider mites are only about 1/50 of an inch.

 Like scale insects, aphids and the sap sucker mealybug, spider mites have piercing/sucking mouth parts.
-They love the dry, warm environment they find indoors.

 Have Spider Mites In House Plants – How Can You Tell?